How Do We Use Your Data?

 How data is processed

-• In initiatives that involve Reaching Wider/Step Up working directly with a school, a form and explanatory letter is sent home to parents of participating children via the school asking for some pieces of information about the participant and consent to use this for the purposes outlined above.
+• In initiatives that involve Reaching Wider working directly with a school, a form and explanatory letter is sent home to parents of participating children via the school asking for some pieces of information about the participant and consent to use this for the purposes outlined above.
 This form is then returned to Reaching Wider via the school, and the data is typed-up into a secure spreadsheet.

 • Information in the database can only be accessed by designated members of the Reaching Wider/Step Up team and the central team that manages the Upshot service.
 For the purposes of monitoring and research only, data may be shared with specific external bodies such as the University and College Admissions Service (UCAS).
 This allows us to see the Higher Education destination of participants who have taken part in our activities.